wearehanno/oskar/README.md

 All data is collected in a database and made visible via the dashboard, which can be found at the URL:
 `http://your-oskar-url.com/dashboard` (find instruction on how to set a username/password below)

+If you're hosting on Heroku, then this URL is going to be something like _http://myherokuappname.herokuapp.com/dashboard_.

-You can send the following commands directly to Oskar:
+You can send the following commands directly as a chat message to Oskar:
 - `How is @member?` - Tells you how a specific team member is doing
 - `How is @channel?` - Returns the current status for the whole group

-Oskar is not just a Slackbot.
-He also comes with a dashboard view, allowing you to see visualisations of team status over time.
-This is visible at `/dashboard`.
-If you're hosting on heroku, then this URL is going to be something like _http://myherokuappname.herokuapp.com/dashboard_.
-See below for info about restricting access to this dashboard.

 # The App